stewddudw/bestCalendar/README.md

 Our upfront365 Live Event calendar is responsive with a full-calendar (rotated landscape) and vertical-listed days (portrait).
 Use any of the 40+ svg editable templates supplied or design your own 540x800 poster images.

 live esample  https://upfront365.com/

+Additional 160MB zip file of svg and cdr editable poster files on on the website´s for download.